openvinotoolkit/model_server/docs/custom_node_development.md

 ## Building
 Custom node library can be compiled using any tool.
 It is recommended to follow the example based a docker container with all build dependencies included.
-It is described in this [Makefile](../src/custom_nodes/east_ocr/Makefile).
+It is described in this [Makefile](https://github.com/openvinotoolkit/model_server/tree/main/src/custom_nodes/east_ocr/Makefile).

 ## Testing
 Recommended method for testing the custom library is via OVMS execution:
 - Compile the library using a docker container configured in the Makefile.
 It will be exported to `lib` folder.
-- Prepare a pipeline configuration with the path custom node library compiled in the previous step
+- Prepare a pipeline configuration with the path custom node library compiled in the previous step.
-- Start OVMS docker container
+- Start OVMS docker container.
-- Submit a request to OVMS endpoint using a gRPC or REST client
+- Submit a request to OVMS endpoint using a gRPC or REST client.
-- Analyse the logs on the OVMS server
+- Analyse the logs on the OVMS server.

 For debugging steps refer the OVMS [developer guide](https://github.com/openvinotoolkit/model_server/blob/main/docs/developer_guide.md)